Universal basic income: Health and poverty

 The first comprehensive systematic review of the health impact of basic income (or rather unconditional cash transfers in general) in low- and middle-income countries, a study that included 21 studies of which 16 were randomized controlled trials, found a clinically meaningful reduction in the likelihood of being sick by an estimated 27%.
 Unconditional cash transfers, according to the study, may also improve food security and dietary diversity.
 Children in recipient families are also more likely to attend school and the cash transfers may increase money spent on health care.
-A 2022 update of this landmark review confirmed these findings based on a grown body of evidence (35 studies, the majority being large randomized controlled trials) and additionally found sufficient evidence that unconditional cash transfers also reduce the likelihood of living in extreme poverty.
+A 2022 update of this review confirmed these findings based on a body of evidence (35 studies, the majority being large randomized controlled trials) and additionally found that unconditional cash transfers also reduce the likelihood of living in extreme poverty.

-The Canadian Medical Association passed a motion in 2015 in clear support of basic income and for basic income trials in Canada.
+The Canadian Medical Association passed a motion in 2015 in support of basic income and for basic income trials in Canada.